EricThomson/ctdai/README.md

 | `langchain_intro`     | Learn the basics of LangChain and how to use it to build more complex, modular LLM-powered applications. |

 # Projects
-These are more than just modular intros — they start to combine tools and ideas, giving students a taste of how real-world LLM applications work.
+These are more than just modular intros — they start to combine tools and ideas.
+These will ideally give students a taste of how real-world LLM applications work, and provide the basis for more practical applications.

 > The following are just stubs with no content